goadesign/pulse/rmap/README.md

 used to trigger actions.

-Upon joining a replicated map the node receives an up-to-date snapshot of its content followed by updates as they occur.
+Upon joining a replicated map the node receives an up-to-date snapshot of its content.
+The replicated map then guarantees that any change to the map results in a notification no matter when the client calls the `Subscribe` method.

 ## Usage

 ### Creating a Replicated Map

 To create a replicated map you must provide a name and a Redis client.
 The name is used to namespace the Redis keys and pub/sub channels used by the map.
+The map should later be closed to free up resources.

 ```go
 package main